switowski/portfolio/src/posts/2022/how-to-benchmark-python-code/index.md

 2. Mount the current folder inside the Docker container (so we can access the files we want to benchmark).
 3. Run the same timeit command as before.

-And the results were more consistent than without using Docker.
+And the results *seemed* more consistent than without using Docker.
 Rerunning benchmarks multiple times, I was getting results with smaller deviations.
 I still had a deviation - some runs were slightly slower, and some were slightly faster.
-But the difference was smaller than without using Docker.
+However, that was the case for short code examples (running under 1 second).
+For longer code examples (running at least a few seconds), the difference between runs was even around 5% (I've tested docker with my bubble sort example from [Upgrade Your Python Version](blog/upgrade-your-python-version/) article).
+So, as one vigilant commenter suggested, Docker doesn't really help much here.

 ## Python benchmarking libraries